lwmqn/shepherd/README.md

 <br />

 * ##### 'devChange'
-    When there is a Client Device that publishes an notification of its Object Instance or Resource, qserver will fire an `'ind'` event along this type of indication.
+    When the Server perceives that there is any change of _Resources_ from notifications or read/write responses, qserver will fire an `'ind'` event along this type of indication.

     * msg.type: `'devChange'`
     * msg.qnode: qnode
     * msg.data: Content of the changes.
 This object has fileds of `oid`, `iid`, `rid`, and `data`.
         - `data` is an object that contains only the properties changed in an Object Instance.
 In this case, `oid` and `iid` are given but `rid` is null or undefined
         - `data` is the new value of a Resource.
 If a Resource itself is an object, then `data` will be an object that contains only the properties changed in that Resource.
 In this case, `oid`, `iid` and `rid` are given (data type depends on the Resource)
         ```js
         // changes of an Object Instance
         {